MrMarlonM/good-world-news/README.md

 ## Features
 For an overview of the provided features, please refer to the [FEATURES](/FEATURES.md).

+## Future Development
+A few features weren't implemented for various reasons and remain in the Future Development section.
+Here is a short overview of the functionalities to potentially come in the future:
+- [Seamless endless scroll](https://github.com/MrMarlonM/good-world-news/issues/25) that loads new articles in the newsfeed when scrolling further down.
+- [More extensive About page](https://github.com/MrMarlonM/good-world-news/issues/19) through a written mission statement and a values section.
+- [Ability to share articles](https://github.com/MrMarlonM/good-world-news/issues/5) through an extra button under each article.
+- [Web analytics](https://github.com/MrMarlonM/good-world-news/issues/18) for the site owners for feedback, which leads to the creation of more meaningful content.
+- [Password changing for users without support](https://github.com/MrMarlonM/good-world-news/issues/7) so that they can do it on their own when needed.
+- [Sorting articles](https://github.com/MrMarlonM/good-world-news/issues/26) for likes, comments etc. on the newsfeed

 ## Design
 To make the website as easily usable as possible and create a calm and pleasant experience, a very minimalistic approach was used.
 Large open spaces make it easy to focus on the relevant content and let the texts and images on the page be in the spotlight.